GoblinDBRocks/GoblinDB/README.md

 ### IMPORTANT!

-GobliDB is not ready for production.
+GoblinDB is not ready for production.
 It'll be ready in a few days / 2 weeks...

 **We will release a production ready version soon, please keep in touch**